harshapathuri86/MDL-Assignment-2/report.md

 (E,0,0,R,0):NONE
 ```

-Then moves right to attack as the enemy is in a Dormant state.
+Indiana moves right to attack as the enemy is in a Dormant state.
 At position E, as Indiana has 0 material and arrows, his best option is to hit with the blade.
 He continues to hit with the blade till the enemy dies.